-If you need genital reconstruction or other transition and affirmation surgeries, you may be eligible to have them covered by public funding.
-This funding is known as the Special High Cost Treatment Pool, which needs to be applied for by your specialist (such as an endocrinologist) on a case by case basis.
+If you need Genital Reconstruction Surgery (GRS) or other transition and affirmation surgeries, you may be eligible to have them covered by public funding.
+This funding is known as the Special High Cost Treatment Pool, which is managed by the Ministry of Health, and needs to be applied for by your specialist (such as an endocrinologist or a sexual health doctor), on a case by case basis.

 The purpose of Special High Cost Treatment Pool is to